Formal system: Formal language

-In mathematics, a formal language is usually not described by a formal grammar but by (a) natural language, such as English.
-Logical systems are defined by both a deductive system and natural language.
-Deductive systems in turn are only defined by natural language (see below).

 Deductive system

-A deductive system, also called a deductive apparatus or a logic, consists of the axioms (or axiom schemata) and rules of inference that can be used to derive theorems of the system.
+A deductive system, also called a deductive apparatus, consists of the axioms (or axiom schemata) and rules of inference that can be used to derive theorems of the system.

-Such deductive systems preserve deductive qualities in the formulas that are expressed in the system.
-Usually the quality we are concerned with is truth as opposed to falsehood.
-However, other modalities, such as justification or belief may be preserved instead.

 In order to sustain its deductive integrity, a deductive apparatus must be definable without reference to any intended interpretation of the language.
-The aim is to ensure that each line of a derivation is merely a syntactic consequence of the lines that precede it.
+The aim is to ensure that each line of a derivation is merely a logical consequence of the lines that precede it.
 There should be no element of any interpretation of the language that gets involved with the deductive nature of the system.